dxfrontier/cds-ts-repository/README.md

 `Parameters`

-- `keys (object)`: Each key should correspond to a property in the `MyEntity`, and the values should match the filter criteria.
+- `keys (Object)`: Each key should correspond to a property in the `MyEntity`, and the values should match the filter criteria.

 `Return`